Alex-Kalinin-jr/bash_scripts/README.md

 ## 03. Cleaning the file system

-Write a bash script.
 The script is run with 1 parameter.
 The script can clear the system from the folders and files in 3 ways:

 **Parameter 1** The cleaning method (1 or 2 or 3).
 1. By log file